 Work with an Experienced Noise-Induced Hearing Loss Attorney

-If you believe that you are suffering from noise-induced hearing loss due to your employer’s failure to inform you of hazards, or their failure to provide you with proper safety equipment, you should contact an experienced personal injury attorney.
+If you believe that you are suffering from noise-induced hearing loss due to your employer’s failure to inform you of hazards, or their failure to provide you with proper safety equipment, you should contact an experienced personal injury lawyer.

 The lawyers at Crowe Arnold & Majors, LLP will work to prove that you are suffering quantifiable hearing loss directly caused by your job duties, that your employer should have foreseen the danger, and that OSHA rules and regulations were violated in the process.
 You deserve compensation for the hearing loss’ impact on your quality of life.

-If you’d like to speak with a knowledgeable Dallas construction injury lawyer about your noise-induced hearing loss, give Crowe Arnold & Majors, LLP a call at (214) 231-0544.
+If you’d like to speak with a knowledgeable Dallas personal injury lawyer about your noise-induced hearing loss, give Crowe Arnold & Majors, LLP a call at (214) 231-0544.
 There is no charge for an initial consultation.